wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 ### [F#+](https://github.com/fsprojects/FSharpPlus)

 My personal favorite.
 It's a rejection of the assumption that [f# cannot express higher level of abstractions](https://forums.fsharp.org/t/does-f-have-a-future/237).
 By using for instance monad transformers you can get the same functionality (combinations of computation expressions) as in ExtCore but without having to manually code it.

+## Beatiful F#

+In order to write beautiful F# you should first learn to follow the [F# design guidelines](http://fsharp.org/specs/component-design-guidelines/).

+Take it easy, let it sink in.
+Some of the guideline suggestions are in line with what you already know when it comes to programming.
+Once you have learned the guidelines, you can use your [poetic license](https://en.wikipedia.org/wiki/Artistic_license) to bend the rules.

 ## Conclusion